What are CIS Benchmarks in Cloud Security?

 Within each category are specific guidelines for current products or vendors.
 For example, Cloud Providers covers Alibaba, AWS, Google Cloud, Google Workspace, IBM Cloud, Microsoft 365, Microsoft Azure, Microsoft Dynamics 365, and Oracle Cloud.
 And, for AWS, benchmarks are available for the latest versions, including AWS Compute Services, Amazon Web Services Foundations, AWS End User Compute Services, and Amazon Web Services Three-tier Web Architecture.

-CIS Benchmarks and their recommendations are organized into 7 areas across 3 levels.
+CIS Benchmarks and their recommendations are organized into seven areas across three levels.

 Benchmark levels